About US

 Julie Kelly is owner and trainer of Cranberry Acres Equestrian.
 As a young rider, she was one of the youngest riders to ever win the Massachusetts Horsemanship Medal Finals.
 Throughout her junior years she went on to qualify in both the hunters and equitation for Madison Square Gardens, Pennsylvania National Horse Show, Washington Horse Show, Devon Horse Show, and The Meadowlands.
 As a coach, she has trained riders to compete in many regional and national events.
 Her positive teaching style and years of experience and success help her provide top quality training.

-• Sent multiple riders to Interscholastic Education Association National Finals 2016, 2017 and 2019
+Sent multiple teams and riders to Interscholastic Education Association National Finals

 Kate Roncarati began her professional career working for Julie Kelly at Fieldstone Farm.
 After a brief hiatus in California to become a wife and mother, Kate is back doing what she loves- teaching and developing young beginners into advanced and polished riders